LtyrantTheMultiboxer/AutoDeposit/README.md

 ### Smart Bag Scanner
 - Press **Bag Scan** to instantly scan all 5 bag slots (backpack + 4 bags).
-- Only **depositable items** are shown — soulbound gear and quest items are automatically filtered out and hidden, so you never accidentally try to deposit something the bank won't accept.
+- Only **depositable items** are shown — soulbound gear and quest items are automatically filtered out.
 - The item list is sorted alphabetically for easy browsing.
 - Hovering over any item shows its full **in-game tooltip**.